-SATISFACTORY ACADEMIC PROGRESS NEEDED TO MAINTAIN FEDERAL FINANCIAL AID ELIGIBILITY academic progress.
+SATISFACTORY ACADEMIC PROGRESS NEEDED TO MAINTAIN FEDERAL FINANCIAL AID ELIGIBILITY

 In order to be eligible to receive federal student aid, a student must be making satisfactory academic progress.
-Both grade point average, and the time that a student takes to reach his/ her educational degree, are factors which must be evaluated when measuring satisfactory
+Both grade point average, and the time that a student takes to reach his/ her education degree, are factors which must be evaluated when measuring satisfactory academic progress.

-The grade point portion of academic standing at Missouri Western State College is based on the Table of Academic Standards listed on page 54.
+The grade point portion of academic standing at Missouri Western State College is based on the Table of Academic standards listed on page 54.
 Financial aid will continue to use this table in measuring the academic portion of satisfactory progress.
 You will be notified of your academic standing by academia.
 However, in measuring the time frame for satisfactory progress towards a degree, recipients shall have six (6) years or twelve (12) semesters of full-time enrollment equivalency to complete their baccalaureate degree.
 Students seeking the associate degree will have three (3) years or six (6) semesters of full-time enrollment equivalency to complete this degree.
 (Classes taken for audit do not count as hours attempted.)
 Should you fall below this progressive time frame you will become ineligible to receive federal financial aid.
-To re-establish eligibility for federal financial aid a student must indicate the reason for failure to maintain hours attempted.
-If you feel there are extenuating circumstances for your hours attempted to have fallen below standard, you must submit in writing these reasons and provide proof when applicable.

-This documentation will be reviewed by an appeals panel and you will be notified, in writing, of their decision.
+If you feel there are extenuating circumstances for your hours completed to have fallen below standard, you may submit an appeal in writing stating these circumstances and show how they have now changed permitting you to now maintain the status you attempt (full-time, three-quarter or half-time).
+This appeal will be reviewed by an appeals panel and you will be notified, in writing, of their decision.

-Should your appeal be denied, or should you choose not to appeal at all, you may re-establish your eligibility to receive federal financial aid by establishing a record of successfully completing all classes taken without the assistance of federal financial aid.
+Should your appeal be denied, or should you choose not to appeal at all, you may reestablish your eligibility to receive federal financial aid by establishing a record of successfully completing all classes taken without the assistance of federal financial aid or laying out of school the following semester.